GetPageSpeed/nginx-extras-docs/docs/modules/echo.md

 ---

 title: "nginx Echo module"
 description: "RPM package nginx-module-echo.
-An NGINX module for bringing the power of echo, sleep, time and more to NGINX's config file "
+An NGINX module for bringing the power of echo, sleep, time and more to NGINX's config file"

 ---